CCurl/cccForth/README.md

 THEN     (--)              Standard THEN
 .IF      (f--)             Simple IF, no ELSE allowed (shorter, more human-readable) .THEN    (--)              Simple THEN
-FOR      (F T--)           Begin FOR/NEXT loop.
-Ensure that F<T (if F>T, SWAP them).
-NEXT     (--)              Increment I, jump to start of loop if I < T DO       (T F--)           Begin DO loop
+DO       (T F--)           Begin DO/LOOP loop
-LOOP     (--)              Increment I, jump to start of loop if I < T +LOOP    (N--)             Add N to I, jump to start of loop if I reaches T I        (--n)             n: Current index
+LOOP     (--)              Increment I, jump to DO if I < T +LOOP    (N--)             Add N to I, break out if I reaches or crosses T I        (--n)             n: Current DO/LOOP index
-J        (--n)             n: Current index of next-most outer loop +I       (n--)             n: value to add to I
-UNLOOP   (--)              Drop top 3 entries from loop stack (unwind loop)
+J        (--n)             n: Index of next-most outer loop UNLOOP   (--)              Drop top 3 entries from the loop stack (unwind loop).
-                     NOTE: Use IF UNLOOP EXIT THEN to break out prematurely.
+                     NOTE: Use IF UNLOOP EXIT THEN to break out a loop (DO or BEGIN) prematurely.
-BEGIN    (f--)             Start WHILE/UNTIL/AGAIN loop.
+BEGIN    (f--)             Start BEGIN/WHILE/UNTIL/AGAIN loop.
 WHILE    (f--)             If f==0, jump to BEGIN, else DROP f and continue.
 UNTIL    (f--)             If f<>0, jump to BEGIN, else DROP f and continue.
 AGAIN    (--)              Jump to BEGIN.
-Use IF UNLOOP EXIT THEN to break out.
+Use <condition> IF UNLOOP EXIT THEN to break out.
-EXIT     (--)              Exit the word immediately (don't forget to UNLOOP first if in a LOOP)
+EXIT     (--)              Exit the word immediately (don't forget to UNLOOP first if in a loop)

 *** STRINGS ***
 STR-CAT    ( src dst-- )   Concatenate src to dst